pbaljet/CPSC-4970/docs/modules/m4/assign-4a-artifact-deploy.md

-# Assignment 4a - Publishing library jar file to package registry
+# Assignment 5a - Building and Deploying a Spring Boot Web Application

-In this assignment you will be creating an Java JAR library package (aka artifact) to be published to Gitlab package registry for your project.
-This artifact will be used later in the course as a dependency for a web application authentication.
+In this assignment you will be creating a Spring Boot Jav a web application.
+This web application will be used to perform DAST against in the next assignment

-Assignment 4a can be found in README.md in your Gitlab group in a repository called "Assignment 4a".
+Assignment 5a can be found in README.md in your Gitlab group in a repository called "Assignment 5a".